 Tragically, elder abuse is a prevalent problem in many nursing homes.
-This abuse is more prevalent that many believe–1 out of every 3 nursing homes in the United States has been issued a citation for the abuse of residents.
+This abuse is more prevalent than many believe–1 out of every 3 nursing homes in the United States has been issued a citation for the abuse of residents.

 Luzerne County is home to a number of assisted living and long-term care facilities.
 These places have a duty to uphold a standard of care and to protect their residents from harm.
 If the facility fails to meet standards and your loved one gets hurt or becomes sick, that facility should be held legally responsible.

 Long-term care facilities (also called nursing homes, assisted living facilities, retirement homes, and elder care facilities) have a duty to provide a safe environment for their residents and uphold a standard of medical care.
 When caregivers or their employers fail to meet this standard, they must be held legally accountable.
 Typically, accountability comes in the form of monetary compensation for the family.
-Compensation may include reimbursement for medical expenses and therapy, pain and suffering and other related damages.
+Compensation may include reimbursement for medical expenses and therapy, pain and suffering, and other related damages.
 A lawsuit also serves to hold the negligent party accountable for their actions and help prevent future abuses.

-An experienced nursing home abuse lawyer at Munley Law can make sure your loved one gets justice.
+An experienced nursing home abuse lawyer at Munley Law Personal Injury Attorneys can make sure your loved one gets justice.
 Our attorneys have earned recognition nationwide as leaders in handling complex personal injury cases.
 Together with our dedicated, compassionate legal staff, we have won groundbreaking victories on behalf of our clients.
-The nursing home abuse lawyers at our firm have earned the industry’s highest ethical and professional standing including AV-Preeminent ratings and a Platinum-Level Client Service Award from Martindale-Hubbell.
+The Wilkes-Barre nursing home abuse lawyers at our firm have earned the industry’s highest ethical and professional standing including AV-Preeminent ratings and a Platinum-Level Client Service Award from Martindale-Hubbell.